-With that said, I will tell you that I can probably count on my hand the number of times that I have driven my girls the three-tenths of a mile to their school this academic year.
-We're not perfect by any means, but we have all made a concentrated effort this year to walk this distance whenever possible.
-My eldest daughter even stresses that she likes to start and end her school day with a nice walk to get her brain going.
+Years ago, my girls and I began making a concentrated effort to walk the short distance to school whenever possible.
+My eldest daughter even said she likes to start and end her school day with a nice walk to get her brain going.

-Niels Egelund of Aarhus University in Denmark, who conducted the research, said in an interview that he was surprised by how beneficial exercise was for students — even more so than diet.
+Niels Egelund of Aarhus University in Denmark, who conducted the research, told MNN he was surprised by how beneficial this exercise was for students — even more so than diet.
 "The results showed that having breakfast and lunch has an impact, but not very much compared to having exercised," Egelund said.
-"As a third-grade pupil, if you exercise and bike to school, your ability to concentrate increases to the equivalent of someone half a year further in their studies," he added.
+"As a third-grade pupil, if you exercise and bike to school, your ability to concentrate increases to the equivalent of someone half a year further in their studies."

-Isn't it ironic that we as parents spend so much time, money, and effort shuttling our kids to various extracurricular activities each day to give them exercise for their brains and bodies when we could probably skip all of that and simply help them walk or bike to school with greater benefit?
+Isn't it ironic that we as parents spend so much time, money and effort shuttling our kids to various extracurricular activities each day to give them exercise for their brains and bodies, when simply helping them walk or bike to school might offer an even greater benefit?

 Editor's note: This article has been updated with new information since it was originally published in February 2013.